William A. Lee: Prisoner of war

-On February 2, 1942, Lee and the other China Marines were taken to the Woosung POW camp, near Shanghai.
+On February 2, 1942, Lee and the other China Marines were taken to the Wusong prisoner-of-war (POW) camp, near Shanghai.
 The Marines were fed very little and routinely beaten, and they were housed in dilapidated barracks did little to protect them from the elements during the winter.
 An electric fence also surrounded the camp, which electrocuted a few men who accidentally touched it.
-In December 1942, Lee and most of the other POWs were transferred to Kiangwang, several miles away.
-The conditions at Kingwang were slightly better than those at Woosung.
+In December 1942, Lee and most of the other POWs were transferred to Jiangwang, several miles away.
+The conditions at Jiangwang were slightly better than those at Wusong.

-In May 1945, Lee and the other prisoners were transported by train 100 miles to Nanking.
-By May 14, the prisoners were put in a warehouse outside Peiping, where the conditions were worse than previous camps.
-On June 19, the POWs were put onto another train and travelled to Pusan, Korea, where the conditions were even worse than the conditions at Peiping.
+In May 1945, Lee and the other prisoners were transported by train 100 miles to Nanjing.
+By May 14, the prisoners were put in a warehouse outside Beiping, where the conditions were worse than previous camps.
+On June 19, the POWs were put onto another train and travelled to Pusan, Korea, where the conditions were even worse than the conditions at Beiping.
 After three days, they were loaded onto a ferry and sent to the island of Honshu, Japan.

 Lee and the other prisoners then got on another train which took them north, before ultimately getting on another ferry which took them to Hokkaido, where they would spend the rest of the war.
 Lee was beaten very badly numerous times during his captivity, as the Japanese largely focused on him due to his size and leadership role.
 On one occasion, a Japanese soldier kicked his teeth out.
 Lit cigarettes were also put out on his ears in several incidents.

 In August 1945, many of the Japanese guards fled the camp after the bombings of Hiroshima and Nagasaki.
 Lee and several other Marines killed some of the remaining Japanese guards and captured the camp, holding it until their liberation by American troops in September 1945.
 Lee and the other Marines from the embassy were the longest held American prisoners of war during World War II.

 Post-World War II

 Lee was promoted to second lieutenant and arrived in San Francisco, California, on September 22, 1945.
 By July 1946, he was promoted to lieutenant colonel.
-He was given command of a rifle range at Camp Lejeune, North Carolina for the next four years, before retiring as a colonel on July 1, 1950.
-Lee decided to retire after the death of his first wife, Helen.
+He was given command of a rifle range at Camp Lejeune, North Carolina for the next four years.
+In the Spring of 1949, his wife, Helen Winifred (née Lloyd) Lee (the daughter of Marine Gunner Calvin A. Lloyd), died in a fall.

+Lee retired at the rank of colonel on July 1, 1950.
 He later tried to return to the Marines as the United States became involved in the Korean War, but his offer was declined.

-William A. Lee died of cancer on December 27, 1998, in Fredericksburg, Virginia, and was buried at Quantico National Cemetery.
+William A. Lee died of cancer on December 27, 1998, at the age of 98, in Fredericksburg, Virginia.
+He was survived by his second wife, Anne (née Bradbury) Lee, and four daughters.
+Of William Lee's life, AnneLee captured his accomplishments with these words: “One man just can’t do all he has done in one lifetime, but he did.”
+He is buried in Quantico National Cemetery.